StefanoQuadrini/online-store/com-quad-ws-shop-web/README.md

 ### Implemented requirements
 - endpoint for providing to a merchant the possibility to offer goods (in Json).
 The good are divided in four categories(clothing, handmade, videogame, cellphone)
 - endpoint for creating products of each category
-- the embedded DB is iniatilized with a set of products.
+- the embedded DB is initialized with a set of products.
  - backend services able to handle multiple POST requests independently at the same time
  - backend services able to handle GET for a single product or for a whole category